ImperialCollegeLondon/LhARAlinearOptics/README.md

  * Test scripts stored in "02-Tests"
  * Parameters to control the run conditions are stored in "11-Parameters"
  * Example scripts are provided in "03-Scripts"
+ * An example user directory is provided in 31-UserDirectory

+Rudimentary, but, goal is one test script per class/package file in 01-Code.

 ## Dependencies:
  * Code and test scripts assume Python 3.
  * Test scripts assume code directory (01-Code) is in PYTHON path.
 A bash script "startup.bash" is provided to update the PYTHON path.

+## History
+ * January 2024:  Code tidied for "users"/co-developers!